Getting started with Tehama Administration

 Repeat these steps for each member you need to invite.

 Once invited, new members will receive an invitation email to the address specified.
 The invitation email contains a link which each new team member must action to gain access to Tehama.
-The user will also be added/proposed as a member in the selected Room(s) (if you selected one or more Rooms in the dialog).
+The user will also be added/proposed as a member in the selected Enclave(s) (if you selected one or more Enclaves in the dialog).

 Note: Org Managers have elevated privileges in Tehama.
-In addition to using the services available to 'Staff', Org Managers are also able to create policies, create and delete team member accounts and create additional Desktops.
-Room Managers have similar privileges to Org Managers, but for Room Managers these privileges are restricted to Rooms of which they are members.
+In addition to using the services available to 'Staff', Org Managers are also able to create Tehama policies (which can be assigned as 'conditions of use' for organizations in Enclave), create and delete team member accounts and create additional Desktops.
+Enclave Managers have similar privileges to Org Managers, but for Enclave Managers these privileges are restricted to Enclaves of which they are members.

 See the Add Members section in the Organization User Guide for more details.

-To begin using a Room, the next task will be to grant members and/or organizations access to the Room.
+To begin using an Enclave, the next task will be to grant members and/or organizations access to the Enclave.

-Only the Admin user and Org Managers and Room Managers (who are members of the Room) of a Room's connected organization can add an organization to the Room.
+Only the Org Admin user and Org Managers and Enclave Managers (who are members of the Enclave) of a Enclave's connected organization can invite a third-party organization to the Enclave.
+Check the description of your custom role, to see if you can perform this action.

-The Room's connected organization must handle this task.
+The Enclave's connected organization must handle this task.

 - Log in to the Tehama Web UI.

-- Click the name of the Room where organization access will be granted.
+- Click the name of the Enclave where organization access will be granted.

-- In the resulting screen (the Room interface), click MEMBERS.
+- In the resulting screen (the Enclave interface), click MEMBERS.

-- Select the desired Organization from the list in the dialog to invite to the Room.
+- Select the desired Organization from the list in the dialog to invite to the Enclave.

 - Select the desired Policy for the Organization.